bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 ## Input & Time

 Input data can be accessed every frame, which means that any changes we make based on input data will be applied every frame.
-This isn't an issue for one-shot logic, but if we have some functionality that repeats and needs to be consistent across the player's real-time experience, we begin to run into issues.
+This isn't an issue for one-shot logic, but if we have some functionality that repeats and needs to repeat consistently across the player's real-time experience, we begin to run into issues.

 Most of what we'll cover here can also be found in more depth over in the [Time and Timers] page within The Game Loop chapter, so if there are concepts that aren't making sense or you just want to read more, be sure to check that page out as well.